 They will let me work on the installation well before the opening; provide various materials and solutions, they offer to build the four foundations for the panels; they are willing to help with an Italian cupboard door or small window that I need; they will secure the two iPads that will be part of the installation so they are not stolen, etc. etc.

-It’s a joyful cooperation and I feel encouraged every time we have had a mail exchange or Skype.
+It’s a joyful cooperation and I feel encouraged every time we have had a mail exchange or Skype meeting.

 January 6, 2019

 What type of panels in which size should I mount the whole installation on?
-How could I secure that the plywood I chose would not over time taint prints on fine art Hahnemühle and Canson papers that I fix to those panels?
+How could I secure that the plywood I chose would not, over time, taint the prints on fine art Hahnemühle and Canson papers that I fix to those panels?
 How to paint those wall panels, colour combinations – symbolic of what, if anything? – and what type of colour?

-Can you do ink jet prints on calligraphy paper, or other papers I have bought in China?
-What’s the best technique for photo image transfers to such painted boards?
+Can you do inkjet prints on calligraphy paper, or other papers I have bought in China?
+What is the best technique for photo image transfers to such painted boards?
 How do I envisage that such transfer images would combine – interact with and speak with – the real prints, perhaps in frames, and the artefacts I have collected and want to use?
 How will the colour setting of the panels interact with the colours of the photos I will finally choose – will I have to repaint them all for yet another time?